Locations:

 Management and Treatment

-• Ice and/or heat: You can apply ice to your thumb joint for five to 15 minutes a few times a day.
-You can also place a heating pad over the joint for five to 15 minutes several times a day.
-Try both options to see what works best for you.
+• Applying ice and/or placing a heating pad on your thumb joint for five to 15 minutes a few times a day (try both options to see what works best for you)

-• Splint: You can wear a soft, supportive splint to help stabilize and limit the movement of your thumb.
-This will allow your thumb joint to rest and can protect your wrist and thumb.
-You can wear a splint from time to time during the day or overnight.
+• Wearing a splint to protect your thumb joint and let it rest (you can wear a splint from time to time during the day or overnight)

-Despite at-home treatment, your condition may continue to worsen over time because arthritis is a progressive, degenerative disease.
-At this point, your healthcare provider may recommend steroid injections.
-Your provider can inject a steroid solution directly into your thumb joint.
+Your provider may recommend steroid injections if your symptoms are severe or get worse.
+They’ll inject a steroid solution into your thumb joint.
 This typically provides pain relief for several months.
-But you can’t use the injections forever because they become less effective over time.
+But injections become less effective over time.
+At that point, your provider may recommend surgery.

 Thumb arthritis surgery